SuddenGunter/rpi-hosted/v3/readme.md

 V3 is organized by docker network.
 Deployment is done using [go-task](https://github.com/go-task/task)

+## VPS

+VPS contains setup for cheap cloud VPS that is used for VPN access to home server.
+See vps/wireguard/readme.md and vps/dns/readme.md for details.

 ## infra

 Infra handles reverse-proxy, metrics collection etc.

 ### metrics